Are you good at physics and maths and interested in working with air and spacecraft? Then, you can pursue a career as an Aerospace Engineer.

-Completed at least 1 year of bachelor’s study (in Aerospace, Aeronautical, Mechatronics, and Mechanical) and have no more than 3 years of study left to obtain the degree
+Completed at least one year of bachelor's study (in Aerospace, Aeronautical, Mechatronics, and Mechanical) and have no more than three years of study left to obtain the degree

 Must hold a valid Australian Territory/ State probationary/ provisional C Class Drivers Licence upon appointment

 Must pass the process of background checks to obtain a minimum level of security clearance as required for the level of employment.